May 2025

 (Release ID: 1.60) Feature enhancement

 Maintain independent configurations in feature management.
 Previously, any feature management entity created in a parent organization was automatically inherited by sub-organizations.
-With this enhancement, inheritance has been removed, and FM entities created in a parent organization are no longer available in a sub-organization.
+With this enhancement, inheritance has been removed, and feature management entities created in a parent organization are no longer available in a sub-organization.

 February 2025